 Patient and public involvement

 The Dementia HIT aims to involve people affected by dementia in all aspects of its work.
-The views of people affected by dementia should guide decision making and help set priorities for the work of the HIT.
-The HIT's partner organisations are encouraged to follow the Dementia HIT patient and public involvement (PPI) guidelines.
+We welcome the views of people affected by dementia to help guide our decision making and set priorities.
+We encourage our partner organisations to follow the Dementia HIT patient and public involvement (PPI) guidelines (PDF).

 The Dementia HIT PPI resource list includes guides and reports, useful for the planning, development and evaluation of PPI activities with people affected by dementia.